jamesderlin/totp/README.md

 * Reads only one TOTP key at a time.
 * Avoids printing Python backtraces if interrupted with Ctrl+C or if an invalid base32 character is entered for the TOTP key.
+* Prints the number of seconds remaining for the lifetime of the generated TOTP code.

 Auxiliary files such as build and test files also have been removed.